kentdev/ADCgraph/README.md

 ADCgraph
 ========

-M2 program to read from the ADC and display a scrolling graph of the readings on the serial terminal.
+An M2 (http://medesign.seas.upenn.edu/index.php/Guides/MaEvArM) program to read from the ADC and display a scrolling graph of the readings on the serial terminal.